SizeCredit/size-solidity/README.md

 Decimal amounts are preserved until a conversion is necessary, and performed via the `ConversionLibrary`:

-- USDC/aszUSDC: 6
+- USDC/aszUSDC: 6 decimals
-- szDebt: 6 (same as borrow token)
+- szDebt: 6 decimals (same as borrow token)
-- WETH/szETH: 18
+- WETH/szETH: 18 decimals
-- PriceFeed (ETH/USDC): 18
+- PriceFeed (ETH/USDC): 18 decimals
-- MarketBorrowRateFeed (USDC): 18
+- MarketBorrowRateFeed (USDC): 18 decimals

 All percentages are expressed in 18 decimals.
 For example, a 150% liquidation collateral ratio is represented as 1500000000000000000.

 #### Variable Pool

-In order to interact with Size's Variable Pool (Aave v3 fork), a proxy pattern is employed, which creates user "Vault"s so that each address can have an individual health factor.
-The `Size` contract is the owner of `Vault`, and can perform arbitrary calls on behalf of the user, such as depositing `USDC` into the Variable pool in exchange of `aszUSDC`, an instance of `AToken`, an interest-bearing rebasing token that represents users' USDC available for variable-rate loans.
+In order to interact with Size's Variable Pool (Aave v3 fork), a proxy pattern is employed, which creates user Vault proxies using OpenZeppelin Clone's library to deploy copies on demand.
+This way, each address can have an individual health factor on Size's Variable Pool (Aave v3 fork).
+The `Vault` contract is owned by the `Size` contract, which can perform arbitrary calls on behalf of the user.
+For example, when a `deposit` is performed on `Size`, it creates a `Vault`, if needed, which then executes a `supply` on Size's Variable Pool (Aave v3 fork).
+This way, all deposited `USDC` can be lent out through variable rates until a fixed-rate loan is matched and created on the orderbook.

+When an account executes `supply` into Size's Variable Pool (Aave v3 fork), the `aszUSDC` token is minted 1:1.
+This is an instance of `AToken`, an interest-bearing rebasing token that represents users' USDC available for variable-rate loans, which grows according to a variable interest rate equation.

 #### Oracles